namanxajmera/website-builder/README.md

 - **Content extraction**: Saves HTML, copy, images, and CSS for each page.
 - **AI-powered site remake**: Uses Google Gemini API to generate modern, responsive HTML+CSS for each page, improving copy and design while preserving brand identity.
 - **Plug-and-play output**: Each page is output as a ready-to-deploy `index.html`.
+- **Full context sent to Gemini**: For each page, the full HTML, CSS, copy, and image URLs are sent to Gemini in a single prompt, leveraging the model's long context window (up to 1M tokens).
+- **No streaming output (yet)**: The Python SDK does not support streaming output from Gemini, so the enhanced HTML is shown after each page is processed.
+- **Optional code execution**: Gemini can execute Python code if enabled, but this is not used by default in this project.

 ---